-Cook off the filled puddings for c.
-20 minutes in the hot water.
-(3 in the pot is enough at any time).
+Cook off the filled puddings in the hot water until they float at 70 C/160F.
+(If the pot is small 1 or 2 in the pot is enough at any time).
 Prick with a fine needle.
 If nothing comes out, pudding is cooked.

 Remove from pot and allow to cool.
-When cold, slice, pan fry in some butter and taste.
+When cold, slice and taste.